Welcome To the Valley School

-At The Valley School, we welcome pupils with a range of Special Educational Needs (SEN).
-All of our pupils have learning difficulties and a large majority also have autism and/or speech, language and/or communication needs.
+We welcome pupils with a range of Special Educational Needs (SEN).
+All our pupils have learning difficulties and a large majority also have autism and/or speech, language & communication needs.

 We believe in “different for different”, so our aim is to treat every pupil according to their individual needs, preferences and the barriers that get in the way of effective learning.